ctp7313/helping-hand/README.md

 ### User Story

 There is no better feeling in this world than to lend a helping hand to someone who is need of one.
 Whether it be a family member, close friends, or even a homeless person on the street, one of these indivduals can always use the help.
-So we see this application as an opportunity to benefit people excperiencing homelessness and working-poor communities, providing them a helping hand that they need to get their basic needs met.
+So we see this application as an opportunity to benefit people experiencing homelessness and working-poor communities, providing them a helping hand that they need to get their basic needs met.

 ```
 AS A person experiencing homelessness